ispras/casr/docs/usage.md

 [libFuzzer](https://www.llvm.org/docs/LibFuzzer.html) (libFuzzer, go-fuzz,
-Atheris, Jazzer). `casr-dojo` allows to upload new and unique CASR reports to [DefectDojo](https://github.com/DefectDojo/django-DefectDojo). `casr-cli` is meant to provide TUI for viewing reports.
+Atheris, Jazzer). `casr-dojo` allows to upload new and unique CASR reports to [DefectDojo](https://github.com/DefectDojo/django-DefectDojo). `casr-cli` is meant to provide TUI for viewing reports and converting them into SARIF report.
 Reports triage (deduplication, clustering) is done by `casr-cluster`.

 ## casr-gdb